 Although a motorcyclist crashes their bike without crashing into another vehicle, it does not signify the other driver is not liable for the “no contact” collision.
-Not every car accident is two motor vehicles crashing.
-Some of them are single-vehicle accidents that are a result of crossing animal roadway defects, and other risks.
-Such accidents are also known as no contact motorcycle accidents.
+Not every car accident involves a collision between two motor vehicles.
+Many are single-vehicle incidents resulting from various factors such as animals crossing the road, defects in the roadway, adverse weather conditions, mechanical failures, and other hazards.
+Such accidents are also known as no-contact motorcycle accidents.

 How Do No-Contact Motorcycle Accidents Occur?